 It is expected that collaborations will build a mutually beneficial two-way relationship based on expertise, secondments in both directions, products, and infrastructures.
 However, to ensure the awards are inclusive of a variety of approaches and research fields, no specific leverage expectations are being set for eligibility to this programme.

-You should detail clear plans for engaging with new and existing collaborators over the duration of the fellowship in the case for support.
+Clear plans for engaging with new and existing collaborators over the duration of the fellowship should be detailed in the case for support.

 Involvement of The Alan Turing Institute